 Give the IUPAC and common names for carboxylic acids; draw their condensed structural formulas or skeletal formulas.
 Describe the solubility, ionization, and neutralization of carboxylic acids.
-Give the IUPAC and common names for an ester; write the balanced chemical equation for the formation of an ester.
-Draw the condensed structural formulas for the products from acid and base hydrolysis of esters.
+Give the IUPAC and common names for esters; write balanced chemical equations for ester formation.
+Draw the condensed structural formulas for the products of acid and base hydrolysis of esters.
 Give the common names for amines; draw the condensed structural formulas when given their names.
 Classify amines as primary, secondary, or tertiary.
 Describe the solubility, ionization, and neutralization of amines.
-Give the IUPAC and common names for amides and draw the condensed structural formulas for the products of formation and hydrolysis.
+Give the IUPAC and common names for amides and draw the condensed structural formulas for the products of their formation and hydrolysis.

 Describe the classes of lipids.
-Draw the condensed structural formula for a fatty acid and identify it as saturated or unsaturated.
+Draw the condensed structural formulas of saturated ad unsaturated fatty acids.
 Draw the condensed structural formula for a wax or triacylglycerol produced by the reaction of a fatty acid and an alcohol or glycerol.
-Draw the condensed structural formula for the product of a triacylglycerol that undergoes hydrogenation, hydrolysis, or saponification.
-Describe the structure of a phospholipid containing glycerol or sphingosine.
+Draw the condensed structural formula of the compounds produced during hydrogenation, hydrolysis, or saponification of triglycerides.
+Describe the structure of phospholipids containing glycerol or sphingosine.
 Describe the structures of steroids.
 Describe the composition and function of the lipid bilayer in cell membranes.

 Classify proteins by their functions.
-Give the name and abbreviations for an amino acid and draw its ionized structure.
-Draw the condensed structural formula for an amino acid at pH values above or below its isoelectric point.
+Give the names and abbreviations of amino acids and draw their structures.
+Draw the condensed structural formulas for amino acids at pH values above or below its isoelectric point.
 Draw the condensed structural formula for a peptide and give its name.
 Describe the primary structure for a protein.
 Describe the secondary, tertiary, and quaternary structures for a protein; describe the denaturation of a protein.
 Describe enzymes and their role in enzyme-catalyzed reactions.
 Describe the effect of temperature, pH, and inhibitors on enzyme activity.